Third Places: 15 Calm Hangouts for a Better Social Life Outside Home and Work

 TIP

-If you feel guilty spending money on social time, don’t.
-The fix isn’t “never go out.”
-It’s “pick a third place with a low burn rate.”
+If you feel weird about needing more low-key social time, don’t.
+The fix isn’t “stop going out.”
+It’s “pick a third place that feels easy.”

-The goal: a third place that’s “sticky,” not spendy
+The goal: a third place that’s “sticky,” not draining

 A good third place has three traits: